 If passed into law, the current accords would permit FARC leaders, many of whom are suspected of committing crimes against humanity, to run for political office after completing five to eight years of “alternative” community service, such as clearing land mines and eradicating illicit drug crops.
 This transitional justice scheme would exempt FARC members of all ranks from jail time in return for honest confessions to their crimes.
 Since the peace talks began in Havana, Cuba, in 2012, both sides have also reached an agreement on improving peasant access to rural land—one of the FARC’s founding aims—through government-sponsored credits and subsidies.
 The FARC was also able to obtain a commitment from the government to boost investment in the countryside, including infrastructure, health services, and education.

-On June 23, the FARC and the Colombian government signed a historic bilateral cease-fire agreement in the Cuban capital in the presence of 30 percent, recent polling suggests that a vast majority of the Colombian electorate believes that peace is on the horizon.
+On June 23, the FARC and the Colombian government signed a historic bilateral cease-fire agreement in the Cuban capital in the presence of United Nations Secretary-General Ban Ki-moon and seven heads of state.
+The longtime adversaries inscribed their commitment symbolically, too, using an AK-47 bullet repurposed as a pen.
+Santos, who was reelected in 2014 with a mandate to secure a peace deal, is eager to begin overseeing the guerrillas’ disarmament by the close of this year.
+Despite the president’s low approval ratings, which hover at around 30 percent, recent polling suggests that a vast majority of the Colombian electorate believes that peace is on the horizon.
 Whether or not Colombians will vote in favor of the final peace agreement in a national referendum, however, remains to be seen.
 Such a vote is required for the accords to go into effect, and public opinion is divided on the peace process.